alfanick/jekyll-related-posts/README.md

 ## Benchmark

+For casual blogs, performance should not be an issue.

 I did not benchmark the plugin, however for the dataset given in the example (containing ~900 documents, ~7000 keywords) rendering time (including Jekyll hoodoo stuff) is more less 70 seconds (on Xeon, using